Getting Your House Ready to Sell:

 Closets are great for accumulating clutter, though you may not think of it as clutter.
 We are talking about extra clothes and shoes – things you rarely wear but cannot bear to be without.
 Do without these items for a couple of months by putting them in a box, because these items can make your closets look “crammed full.”
 Sometimes there are shoeboxes full of “stuff” or other accumulated personal items, too.

 Many people have too much furniture in certain rooms – not too much for your own personal living needs – but too much to give the illusion of space that a homebuyer would like to see.
 You may want to tour some builders’ models to see how they place furniture in the model homes.
-Observe how they place furniture in the models so you get some ideas on what to remove and what to leave in your house.
+Observe how they place furniture in the models so you get some ideas on what to remove and what to leave in your house, some living room furniture may be enough to attract people to buy your house.

 Storage Area Clutter